COVID-19 update: Offers of graduate assistantships approved for Fall 2020

 Mandatory Graduate Teaching Assistant Training (Grad 701S)

 First-time graduate teaching assistants (GTAs) at the University of Nevada, Reno are required to satisfy GTA training requirements by enrolling in GRAD 701S (Preparing Future Faculty: College Teaching I) during their first semester as a GTA.
-The single, in-person training session will be held on Thursday, January 16, 2019 from 8:00 am to 12:30 pm in the Joe Crowley Student Union Ballroom A (JCSU 4th floor).
+The single, in-person training session will be held TBA for the fall 2020 semester.
 GRAD 701S is an orientation and training session that includes instruction in academic standards, professionalism, technology and library resources, FERPA compliance and sexual harassment prevention training.

 The departments of Chemistry and English have approved GTA training programs, and graduate students teaching in the Chemistry graduate program are exempt from the GRAD 701S course requirement.